 It's a happy and vibrant school St Thomas Aquinas, Charnwood, is a vibrant, happy school which serves the community of West Belconnen.
 The St Thomas Aquinas community believes in a Catholic education founded on the teachings and example of Jesus Christ, and this belief provides the base for relationships with each other.
 With an enrolment of 178 children, teachers, parents, students, and community members work together to provide an environment which supports, encourages and challenges students to reach their full potential.
 St Thomas Aquinas offers:

+every class

 - Dedicated and professional staff

 - A quality academic program

 - Well resourced facilities

-- A comprehensive induction program for Kindergarten Students
+A comprehensive induction program for Kindergarten Students

-- Interactive White Boards in
+Interactive White Boards in

+active white boards in

-- Information Technologies inte-
+Information Technologies inte-